sec0uth/brick-abode-project-interview/README.md

 ## Juniper

-What if you want to run Juniper?
-You may answer, just run `podman-compose run juniper`.
+What if you want to run Juniper production image?
+You may answer, just run `podman-compose run juniper-prod`.

 But...